 The Associate of Applied Science degree in early childhood education includes coursework in general education plus an additional sequence of coursework in child development, educational strategies, technology, and related academic disciplines.
 Students completing the coursework in the early childhood program are prepared to enter the workforce as trained early childhood educators.

-AAT – Associate of Arts in Teaching (transfer degree for Early Childhood, Elementary, Middle, Secondary and Special Education) The Associate of Arts in Teaching degree is an articulated transfer degree with Missouri public and private colleges and universities.
+Transfer degree for Early Childhood, Elementary, Middle, Secondary and Special Education.
+The Associate of Arts in Teaching degree is an articulated transfer degree with Missouri public and private colleges and universities.
 The ECC curriculum includes the first two-year of standard teacher education courses along with general education coursework.
-Student beginning the degree are considered Pre-Admit Teaching students until they have applied and received admittance into the AAT program
+Students beginning the degree are considered Pre-Admit Teaching students until they have applied and received admittance into the AAT program.

 Teacher Education Coordinator